 Chencha Quotes in Like Water for Chocolate

 The Like Water for Chocolate quotes below are all either spoken by Chencha or refer to Chencha.
-For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page and citation info for the quotes below refers to the Anchor Books edition of Like Water for Chocolate published in 1995.).
+For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page numbers and citation info for the quotes below refer to the Anchor Books edition of Like Water for Chocolate published in 1995.).

 Chencha Character Timeline in Like Water for Chocolate

 The timeline below shows where the character Chencha appears in Like Water for Chocolate.
 The colored dots and icons indicate which themes are associated with that appearance.

 ...says Tita isn’t available.
 She offers to let him marry her oldest daughter, Rosaura instead.
 Chencha, the maid, goes into the kitchen and angrily tells Tita and Nacha about Pedro’s proposal... (full context)

 ...Rosaura, but she refused to listen.
 She ran away, into the room where Gertrudis and Chencha were embroidering imported wedding sheets with a chastity opening so that the couple could have... (full context)